Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

 - `engine`: Details about the engine, including throttle position, power output, fuel flow rate, and temperature.
 - `environment_pressure`: Current and maximum pressure experienced by the vehicle's environment.
 - `altitude`: Current altitude and maximum/minimum altitude the vehicle can reach.

-### Track

-The `track` object contains information about the race track.

-- `position`: Current position of the track in 3D space.
-- `rotation`: Current rotation of the track in 3D space.

-### Opponents

-The `opponents` array lists data about opponent vehicles in the race.

-- `vehicle_name`: Name of the opponent vehicle.
-- `position`: Current position of the opponent vehicle in 3D space.
-- `rotation`: Current rotation of the opponent vehicle in 3D space.
-- `velocity`: Current velocity of the opponent vehicle in x, y, and z directions.